prototypefund/Digital_Bargeld-docs/manpages/taler.conf.5.rst

 PLUGIN
-   Name of the plugin can be used to access the account (i.e. “taler-bank” or “ebics”).
+   Name of the plugin can be used to access the account (i.e. “taler_bank”).
 Used by the merchant backend for back office operations (i.e. to identify incoming wire transfers) and by the exchange.